Joey doesn’t share food…

 He wouldn’t use Uber, or Airbnb as many Americans do.

-Sharing economy is a modern phenomenon that is set to become a substantial source of money for entire generations.
+Collaborative economy is a modern phenomenon that is set to become a SUBSTANTIAL source of money for entire generations.

 It has become so mainstream that we at SpendMeNot.com decided to research it extensively.
 We have gathered the most amazing sharing economy statistics especially for you.